 The Company receives bank interest from BOS on its bank deposits.
 BOS administers the mortgage portfolio on behalf of the Company, for which quarterly service fees are paid.
-A dividend of £950,000 was paid during the year (2014: £1,000,000).
+No dividend was paid during the year (2015: £950,000).

 During the year the Company undertook the following transactions with companies in the LBG Group: